ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 #### 2.)
 Utilize the Python doit package to replicate the analysis ####

 [The doit package](https://pydoit.org/) is a handy tool in Python that can be used to automate certain tasks, including data analysis workflows.
 This project makes use of the doit package to make replication easier.
 The doit module was included in both of the dependency creation methods.
-All the information related to the doit package is located in the **dodo.py** file.
+All the information related to the pipeline structure of the analysis is located in the **dodo.py** file.

 To run the whole cleaning, analysis and visualization process from start to finish, do the following: